NicklasJohansen/NicklasJohansen.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 My research focuses on how digital information has affected behavior during the COVID-19 pandemic using a wide range of methods from social sciences and data sciences.
-Some of my studies focus on misinformation on social media, where others investigate learning effects in elementary school before, during, and after pandemic lockdowns.
+Some of my research focuses on misinformation on social media, where others investigate learning effects in elementary school before, during, and after pandemic lockdowns.
 I am part of [The HOPE Project](https://politicalscience.ku.dk/research/projects/hope/) funded by [the Carlsberg Foundation](https://www.carlsbergfondet.dk/en).

-I teach two university courses [Introduction to Social Data Science 2021](https://isdsucph.github.io/isds2021) and [Data Driven Organizational Analysis 2021](https://efteruddannelse.kurser.ku.dk/course/2021-2022/ASTK18379U) as well as one executive course for professionals [Tech Policy 2021](https://www.socialdatascience.dk/tech-policy).
+I teach two university courses [Introduction to Social Data Science 2021](https://isdsucph.github.io/isds2021) and [Data Driven Organizational Analysis 2021](https://kurser.ku.dk/course/astk18379u/2021-2022) as well as one executive course for professionals [Tech Policy 2021](https://www.socialdatascience.dk/tech-policy).